ConciergeSoftwareDesign/cardsync-api-docs/README.md

 Paylani specific info
 --------------------

+First: each API is on its own branch and needs a logo in source/images/logo.png.

-There are currently 2 APIs in this repo: CardSync and eVoke.
+There are currently 3 APIs in this repo: CardSync, eVoke, and eVoke partner.

 The CardSync docs are hand-generated in markdown (legacy issue).

 The eVoke docs are generated from the code.

-Both use Slate to convert the markdown to a static HTML website.
+All use Slate to convert the markdown to a static HTML website.

 For eVoke, though, we must convert the Postman collection to markdown using docgen.